Teach a Course at MLA's Annual Meeting

 Alternatives to Teaching at the Annual Meeting

-If your course proposal is not approved for the annual meeting, your course can still receive MLA CE contact hours.
-The advantage of having contact hours is that your course will be available at the local and chapter levels.
-It will be in MLA's record of approved courses and on the MLA Educational Clearinghouse, from which course titles are taken for local sponsors of continuing education programs.
+If your course proposal is not approved for the annual meeting, your course can still receive MLA CE hours.
+The advantage of having your course approved is that your course will be available to teach at the local and chapter levels.
+When your course is approved, we will list it in the MEDLIB-ED Unscheduled Courses catalog, from which course titles are taken for local sponsors of continuing education programs.
 For information about obtaining MLA contact hours, see How to Get Your Course Approved for MLA CE.

 Each year, MLA works with more than 100 organizations to host continuing education courses, to approve courses, and to award MLA CE contact hours.
 A wide variety of educational opportunities are considered—from MLA annual meeting courses to webcasts and webinars.